England and Wales Cricket Board: Women's and Girls' Strategy

-More than 850 clubs now offer women's and girls’ cricket, a total that was fewer than 100 in 2009.
+More than 850 clubs now offer women's and girls' cricket, a total that was fewer than 100 in 2009.

 The Hundred

 In 2020 the ECB launched a new competition called The Hundred which the board said was designed to appeal to families and younger cricket fans.
-The new competition, where each side has a 100 balls, is designed to be fast moving and is aimed at a young, digitally-savvy, urban audience who want a game that is simple to understand, packed with action and completed in less than three hours.
+The new competition, where each side has 100 balls, is aimed at a younger audience with the aim of games being completed in less than three hours.

 Eight new teams were created by the ECB and based in cities across England and Wales.
-New branding and identities have been created for players who are familiar to existing cricket fans playing for sides who no longer bear the names of traditional counties.
+The teams do not align with existing counties, though they share stadiums.
 The team names are: